 C. G. Jung

-“The symbols of the Self arise from the depths of the body.”
+“The symbols of the Self arise in the depths of the body

 The C. G. Jung Institute of Santa Fe is a non-profit organization for persons interested in the depth psychology of Carl Gustav Jung.
 The Institute offers a variety of programs to both professionals and the general public to introduce and deepen understanding of Jung’s psychology individually and in the world.